 This course is geared towards educators who are interested in learning about culturally responsive pedagogy and ethnic studies.

 Meet the professor:

-Ma Vang, Ph.D., Assistant Professor for Ethnic Studies & History
+Ma Vang, Ph.D., Associate Professor for Critical Race and Ethnic Studies

 UC Merced, School of Social Sciences, Humanities & Arts